Centuri Holdings, Inc. research snapshot

 CTRI AI Stock Analysis

-CTRI AI stock analysis currently reads Centuri Holdings as a utility infrastructure services platform that builds and maintains electric and natural gas networks across the United States and Canada.
-At the July 13, 2026 cutoff, the latest verified close used here was $25.67 and the market capitalization was about $2.59 billion.
-The company became an independent public entity through its April 2024 spin-off from Southwest Gas Holdings and has since reported TTM revenue of roughly $3.16 billion, though GAAP net income has been modest at about $30.8 million TTM.
-Q1 2026 revenue of $723 million beat consensus estimates of $620 million, and EPS of -$0.02 beat the expected -$0.07, but the operating loss of $4.74 million in that quarter illustrates the project-timing and cost-recovery volatility typical of the industry.
-The central question is whether Centuri can convert its utility customer relationships, energy-transition spending tailwinds, and broad geographic footprint into consistent earnings growth, and whether the current price adequately discounts the risks of a recently public, highly leveraged, capital-intensive business.
+CTRI AI stock analysis currently reads Centuri Holdings as a utility and energy infrastructure services platform that builds, maintains, and modernizes electric and natural gas networks for regulated utilities across the United States and Canada.
+At the August 4, 2026 data cutoff, the latest verified close used here was $27.86 on August 3, 2026 and the market capitalization was about $2.81 billion.
+The company has been an independent public entity since its April 2024 spin-off from Southwest Gas Holdings and has reported TTM revenue of roughly $3.16 billion with TTM net income near $30.8 million.
+Q1 2026 revenue of $723.2 million grew 31% year over year, gross profit rose 76% to $35.8 million, bookings were $1.3 billion, and backlog reached a record $6.5 billion, up 44% year over year, while the company reiterated its full year 2026 guidance.
+The central question is whether Centuri can convert its record backlog, utility capital spending tailwinds, and data center related demand into durable margin expansion and positive free cash flow, and whether the current price, about 35% below the May 2026 high of $42.99, adequately reflects both the growth opportunity and the risks of a recently public, leveraged, labor intensive business.
+Q2 2026 results were scheduled for August 4, 2026 before market open, so the analysis below uses Q1 2026 as the latest reported quarter.
 This page is informational research and not investment advice.

 Current price